Leandro Soria

-Leandro Soria (born October 29, 2004) is an American professional soccer player who plays as a winger for Argentine Primera División club Godoy Cruz Antonio Tomba.
+Leandro Soria (born October 29, 2004) is an American professional soccer player who plays as a winger for MLS Next Pro club Philadelphia Union II.

 Early life

 Born in Queens, New York City, from an Argentine family who had left their country a few years earlier during the great depression, Soria moved back to Argentina when he was two years old.

 Club career

 Soria made his professional debut for Godoy Cruz on November 6, 2021, replacing Matías Ramírez during a 2–0 home defeat against Primera División contenders Talleres de Córdoba.

 International career

 A dual citizen of the United States and Argentina, Soria stated his desire to play for the former at under-20 level in November 2021.